 A candidate must achieve a score of 70% or better on each section of the test to pass.
 A candidate may score no lower than 65% on either of the two sight translation portions.
 Tests are given individually, tape recorded, and scored by two federally certified interpreters who are trained as raters.

-You do not need to pass all three portions of the oral exam in one sitting and may retake the sections you did not pass when the next oral exam is offered for a fee of $25 per section ($50 per section for non-Indiana residents).
-You have two years from the date that you attended Skills Building and the Simultaneous Workshop to pass the oral exam.
-Failure to pass the oral examination within this time frame will result in you having to retake Skills Building and the Simultaneous Workshop before sitting for the oral exam again.
+You do not need to pass all three sections of the oral exam in one sitting and may retake the sections you did not pass when the next oral exam is offered.
+Failure to pass within two years of enrolling in the program will result in having to restart the program.

 Getting work after certification